-WARNING This symbol refers to a hazard or unsafe practice which can result in severe personal injury or death.
+AWARNING This symbol refers to a h practice which can result in severe personaningary or death.

 A CAUTION This symbol refers to a hazard or unsafe practice which can result in personal injury or product or property damage.

 FUEL, ENGINE OIL, AND FUMES ARE FLAMMABLE AND TOXIC.
 Fire, explosion, and personal injury can result from improper practices.